Skelewu: Releases

 There were two music videos released after Davido released the instructional dance video of Skelewu.
 The first music video, directed by Sesan, was released on 15 October 2013.
 It was uploaded to YouTube under a parody account.
 Shortly after its release, fans belittled the video and criticized it for not being up to par.
-Davido told his fans to disregard the video's unauthorized release.
-He also said someone betrayed him by releasing it and that he would make another video with Moe Musa, a UK based music video director.
-In a statement released by his team, Sesan said Davido was satisfied with his contributions to the music video; he also said it would be immature for Davido and his management to release inaccurate statements to defame his brand.
+Davido told his fans to disregard the video's unauthorized release and said someone betrayed him by releasing it.
+He also expressed his desire to make another video with Moe Musa, a UK based music video director.
+In a statement released by his team, Sesan said Davido was satisfied with his contributions to the music video and that it would be immature for the singer and his management to release inaccurate statements to defame his brand.

 On 21 October 2013, Davido released the official music video.
-After the video's release, he received criticism from people who felt it was similar to LMFAO's "Party Rock Anthem" music video.
+After its release, he received criticism from people who felt the video closely resembles LMFAO's "Party Rock Anthem" music video.
 According to Vanguard newspaper, the number of people who disliked the official music video almost equate those who disliked the alternative video.
 Moe Musa reacted to fans' condemnation of the official video in a negative way.
 There were reports that Davido wasn't pleased with Moe Musa's video and was looking forward to shooting another music video with Clarence Peters.